June 8, 2018 Hasidic tours for German tourists

 A few other people who understood these languages nodded, nodded, wow.

-A Hasidic language savant and a German tourist shakes hands in New York and call each other friends.
+A Hasidic language savant and a German tourist shake hands in New York and call each other friends.
 It’s a fascinating world.